 What is a friend?

-You know a friend when you have one, but sometimes he or she is hard to define.
 Simply, a friend is someone you care about who also cares about you.
 Technology may have shifted the definition of friend in recent years, but having hundreds of online friends is not the same as having a friend you can connect and be with in person.
-Technology can facilitate social opportunities by helping you reconnect with old friends, start new relationships with people around the world who share similar interests, and maintain relationships with friends who don't live nearby, but online friends can't hug you when a crisis hits, visit you when you're sick, or celebrate a happy occasion with you after work.
+Technology can facilitate social opportunities by helping you reconnect with old friends, start new relationships with people around the world who share similar interests, and maintain relationships with friends who don't live nearby.
+However, online friends can't hug you when a crisis hits, visit you when you're sick, or celebrate a happy occasion with you after work.

 Friends vs. acquaintances or online friends